cloudposse-archives/reference-architectures/templates/README.md

 _([inside the shell](#run-the-shell))_

-Run this command anytime you start a new shell and need to operate on AWS,
+Run this command anytime you start a new shell and need to operate on AWS:

 ```bash
 assume-role